s7minhas/ForeignAid/final_todos.md

 - people are not sure about the realist vs. constructivist framing
 - people don't like the framing of h2

-- in fig 4 remove 6 and 8 disasters
+- in fig 4 remove 6 and 8 disasters: done
 - significance test for differences in first panel of humnaitraian aid
 - find a better justification for the strat measure later in the analysis
 - updating the reg table in the appendiz